 Step 4: Frame-wise Scantling Calculation: Once the midship scantlings satisfy the criteria, the scantlings for structural members at each frame are calculated, and corresponding frame-wise structural drawings are prepared.
 Special formulae are applied for the forward and aft sections, and bulkheads, and drawings are prepared for the same.

 Step 5: Calculation of Steel Weight: The obtained scantlings are the used to calculate the steel weight of the ship.
 This is where the iteration begins.
-If the calculated steel weight lies outside the empirically and statistically obtained values, the designer might have to look at using lighter weight steel at suitable regions, or take other decisions to keep the lightship weight within limits.
+If the calculated steel weight lies outside the empirically and statistically obtained values, the designer might have to look at using lighter weight steel at suitable regions or take other decisions to keep the lightship weight within limits.

 Step 6: Development of 3D Structural Model and FEA Analyses: With the structural drawings at each frame, a three dimensional structural model is prepared for the entire hull.
-This process takes the longest time, because the accuracy of this model would directly impact the results of the finite element analyses that are to follow.
-Three dimensional meshing is carried out on the 3D model, followed by finite element analyses for various conditions.
+This process takes the longest time because the accuracy of this model would directly impact the results of the finite element analyses that are to follow.
+Three-dimensional meshing is carried out on the 3D model, followed by finite element analyses for various conditions.
 It is based on the results of these analyses that classification societies today approve a ship’s structural design, as they produce more reliable data than those produced by linear calculations.

-Course Stability of the Hull:
+Course Stability of the Hull

 The other important aspect of the ship’s hull is its directional or course-keeping performance at sea.
 In other words, its manoeuvrability.
 In order to evaluate the manoeuvrability of the bare hull, we evaluate the following aspects:

-- Straight Line Stability: If a ship moving in a straight line is subjected to an external disturbance, and it changes its direction but continues to move in a straight line along the new direction, without the help of the rudder, then the hull is said to have straight line stability.
+- Straight Line Stability: If a ship moving in a straight line is subjected to an external disturbance, and it changes its direction but continues to move in a straight line along the new direction, without the help of the rudder, then the hull is said to have straight-line stability.

 - Directional Stability: If a ship moving in a straight line is subjected to an external disturbance, and it continues to move along a new path which is parallel to the initial direction, the ship is said to possess directional stability.
-Directional stability is not possible without the aid of a control surface (e.g. rudder), but having straight line stability makes it easy to attain directional stability.
+Directional stability is not possible without the aid of a control surface (e.g. rudder), but having straight-line stability makes it easy to attain directional stability.

 - Path Stability: If a ship moving in a straight line is disturbed externally, and it continues to move along the same path (after a few oscillations), it is said to have path stability.
-Path stability, like directional stability, can only be attained if straight line stability is achieved.
+Path stability, like directional stability, can only be attained if straight-line stability is achieved.

-The design goal during the development of a ship’s hull, is therefore, to attain straight line stability.
-For this various tank tests are carried out at model basins and the hydrodynamic coefficients are measured for the bare hull.
+The design goal during the development of a ship’s hull, is, therefore, to attain straight line stability.
+For this various tank, tests are carried out at model basins and the hydrodynamic coefficients are measured for the bare hull.
 These hydrodynamic coefficients are the characteristic properties of the hull’s course keeping abilities, and in case of unwanted results, changes in the hull’s shape or geometry are decided upon.
 For example, a skeg is often added to the hull in later stages of design to improve on its straight line stability, after the model basin test results are obtained.

 It has been observed that the presence of a superstructure on the main deck reduces the bending stress at the deck from the stress value predicted by the beam bending theory.
 This is because of the interaction of the shear stresses with the bending stress at the ends of the superstructures.
 However, this leads to deformations at the superstructure ends.
-So, in other words, if a superstructure is an efficient one, is must be able to absorb certain portion of the bending stress at the deck.
-The extent to which it takes up the bending stress determines its efficiency, which come designers prefer to call Superstructure Efficiency.
+So, in other words, if a superstructure is an efficient one, is must be able to absorb a certain portion of the bending stress at the deck.
+The extent to which it takes up the bending stress determines its efficiency, which comes designers prefer to call Superstructure Efficiency.
 It can be expressed as:

 It depends on the designer whether to design a superstructure that would take up the bending stress from the hull, or whether to design one that is free from any interaction with the hull.
 Designing a 100 percent efficient superstructure would be possible, but would come at the cost of heavy weight deep bulkheads at the superstructure ends to prevent severe distortions due to shear.
-However, to increase the superstructure efficiency, most ships have superstructures connected to the hull by means of bulkheads transverse bulkheads under the deck, and webs that run continuous from the hull to the superstructures at its forward and aft ends.
+However, to increase the superstructure efficiency, most ships have superstructures connected to the hull by means of bulkheads transverse bulkheads under the deck, and webs that run continuously from the hull to the superstructures at its forward and aft ends.

-Other Aspects of a Ship’s Hull
+Other Aspects of a Ship’s Hull Design